Panther poster

 The inciting incident occurs at 16 minutes when A particularly violent police incident catalyzes the community.
 A young Black man is brutally beaten or killed by police, making the status quo intolerable and demanding organized response..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Judge and other members make the active choice to fully commit to the Black Panther Party, taking up arms and beginning armed patrols to monitor police.
+This illustrates the protagonist's commitment to Judge and other members make the active choice to fully commit to the Black Panther Party, taking up arms and beginning armed patrols to monitor police.
 They cross into revolutionary action., moving from reaction to action.

 At 62 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False victory: The Panthers reach peak influence with chapters across America, successful community programs, and national recognition.
+Significantly, this crucial beat False victory: The Panthers reach peak influence with chapters across America, successful community programs, and national recognition.
 But FBI's COINTELPRO is secretly mobilizing to destroy them.
 The stakes raise dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 93 minutes (75% through) represents the emotional nadir.
 Here, Major Panthers are killed or imprisoned.
 Fred Hampton's assassination represents the literal "whiff of death."
 The Party fragments under COINTELPRO pressure.
-Judge witnesses the destruction of everything they built., reveals the protagonist at their lowest point.
+Judge witnesses the destruction of everything they built., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 99 minutes initiates the final act resolution at 80% of the runtime.
 Judge realizes that while the Party may fall, the consciousness raised and community empowerment achieved cannot be destroyed.
 The movement's ideas and legacy will endure beyond the organization itself., demonstrating the transformation achieved throughout the journey.